4 Black Friday rookie mistakes for 2021 (and how to avoid them!)

 Here’s another rookie mistake to avoid:

 What if we told you that your favourite online store was 75% off, but only for the next hour?
-You would probably bounce from this page pretty quick to go stock up on the products you love.
+You would probably stop reading this blog post pretty quickly to go fill up your own cart.

 The idea of resource scarcity — a product only being available in a limited quantity or for a limited time — is a psychological trigger for shoppers.